KronicDeth/intellij-elixir/README.md

 5. Click Next
 6. The "Mix project root" will be filled in with the selected directory.
 7. (Optional) Uncheck "Fetch dependencies with mix" if you don't want to run `mix deps.get` when importing the project
+   * If "Fetch dependencies with mix" is checked both `mix hex.local --force` and `mix deps.get` will be run.
 8. Ensure the correct "Mix Path" is detected.
 On Windows, the `mix.bat`, such as `C:\Program Files (x86)\Elixir\bin\mix.bat` should be used instead of the `mix` file without the extension.
 9. Ensure the "Mix Version" is as expected.
 The number in parentheses should match the Elixir version.